jefdaj/gander/readme.md

 4 directories, 7 files
 ```

-(The `cut` part hides messy symlinks from the output)
+The `cut` part just hides messy-looking symlinks from the `tree` output.

+Note that you put the destination first in the `add` command.
+That way the source (second path) can be omitted if you already
+moved or copied the files into the repo manually.

+You can also manually `git annex add` everything yourself,
+as long as you remember to update `hashes.txt` at the end with `gander myfirstrepo hash`.

 Finally run `gander myfirstrepo dedup` and follow the prompts.
 It will loop
 through all the duplicate groups, largest (most duplicates) first.
 It
 will ask where in `sorted` you want each one saved.
 It moves one copy there,
 removes the others, updates `hashes.txt` and commits after each step.

-In this simple case the first move will clean up everything.
+In this case the first move will clean up everything.
-If you decide to name the sorted folder "files", it will look like:
+If you decide to name the sorted folder "files", it will come out looking like:

 ```
 $ gander myfirstrepo dedup